Michael Dougherty 1950 - 2020 - Obituary

 Michael J. Dougherty

-Michael J. Dougherty, 70, of Kunkletown, PA went home to be with the Lord on Tuesday, August 25 2020 at the Getz Personal Care Home, where he resided for the past ten years.
+Kunkletown, PA - Michael J. Dougherty, 70, went home to be with the Lord on Tuesday, August 25 2020 at the Getz Personal Care Home, where he resided for the past ten years.

 Born in Summit, NJ on June 7, 1950, he was the son of the late Henry J. Dougherty Sr. and the late Carolyn (Gunser) Dougherty Lyall.